dan-in-it/noxappbot/README.md

 ### 3. The Application Process

 1. A user clicks the "Apply" button.
-2. The bot sends the user a direct message to begin the application process.
+2. A modal window appears with the application questions.
-3. The user answers a series of questions one by one in the DM.
+3. After submitting the form, a second modal collects the remaining questions.
-4. Once all questions are answered, the bot creates a new private channel named `application-{username}` under the configured category.
+4. Once submitted, the bot creates a new private channel named `application-{username}` under the configured category.
 5. The bot posts the completed application in the new channel.
 6. The applicant receives a confirmation message with a link to their private application channel.